Cantonese profanity: Integrative

 Within social groups, Cantonese profanity may serve an integrative function by serving as a partial routine speech of a particular group.
 This intra-group norm establishes a shared linguistic code which strengthens bonds among members, and reinforces boundaries between groups.
 For instance, some schoolchildren may incorporate the use of Cantonese profanity in their conversations in the same age group as slang to solidify group cohesion, while refraining from utilizing such language in the presence of people from other social groups or age groups, like teachers or parents, in order to adhere to external norms and expectations to their identity as students.

 Aggressive

 It is a prototype usage of Cantonese profanity that is commonly used among various social groups.
 In situations where bad language is aggressively used, it is deliberately utilized to insult, threaten, shock, or offend others.
 This intentional use targets to break down social barriers temporarily and to violate someone's social integrity.
 For instance, verbal attacks may be used with profanity to assert power in discourse or provoke negative emotions from the recipient.

 Regressive

 The regressive use of Cantonese profanity is commonly seen in humor and comic contexts, serving as a form of entertainment or pleasurable regression to a childish state by comedians.
 It is used to add some realism elements to portrayals.
-One example is demonstrated by the Hong Kong artist Dayo Wong Tze Wah.